Open Bible Data Home About News OET Key

 בְּרֹ֣אשׁ חִבֵּֽל

-The phrase head of a mast refers to the top of a long wooden pole to which a large cloth called a sail was attached for the purpose of sailing a ship.
-This part of the ship would move back and forth more than any other part of the ship, so someone at the head of a mast could easily become dizzy.
+The phrase head of a mast refers to the top of a long, wooden pole to which a very large cloth, called a sail, was attached.
+Wind blown into the sail propelled the ship.
+The top of the mast would sway back and forth more than any other part of the ship, so someone at the head of a mast could easily become dizzy.
 If your readers would not be familiar with this type of mast, you could use the name of something similar in your area or you could use a more general term.
 Alternate translation: “at the highest point on a ship”